bkushigian/bkushigian.github.io/_posts/2020-07-30-potential-challenges-with-modeling-heaps-in-egraphs.markdown

 }

 </style>

+<p style="color:red"><b>EDIT:</b> This post is concerned with unbounded heap
+sizes and access paths lengths in the presence of loops.
+The semantics of
+<i>theta</i> nodes don't actually construct these, though, so there is no
+problem.
+I'm holding on to this post for posterity (pardon the pun)...</p>

 ## Handling Heaps in EGraphs
 Cornelius is trying to handle arbitrary Java code, and this means dealing with